Juicing recipes for vitamin b-9 juicing for folate (folic acid)

-Even a small dose, such as 200–400 mcg per day, may not be completely metabolized until the next dose is taken.
+Even a small dose, such as 200–400 mcg per day, may not be completely metabolised until the next dose is taken.
 This problem is even worse when fortified foods are eaten along with folic acid supplements.

 However, one study suggests that taking folic acid along with other b-vitamins, particularly vitamin b6, makes the conversion more efficient.

 The take away here is that folic acid is a synthetic form of vitamin b-9.
-The body does not convert it into active vitamin b-9 very well, so un-metabolized folic acid may build up in the bloodstream.
+The body does not convert it into active vitamin b-9 very well, so un-metabolised folic acid may build up in the bloodstream.

-Is un-metabolized folic acid harmful?
+Is un-metabolised folic acid harmful?